ibm-cloud-docs/microsoft/16-ops.md

 ## Securing Microsoft Windows Server
 {: #mssql-ops-cis}

 Center for Internet Security (CIS) benchmarks are configuration baselines and best practices for securely configuring a system and references one or more CIS controls.
 CIS controls map to many established standards and regulatory frameworks, including the NIST Cybersecurity Framework (CSF) and NIST SP 800-53, the ISO 27000 series of standards, PCI DSS, HIPAA, and others.
-Refer to [Securing Microsoft Windows Server](https://www.cisecurity.org/benchmark/microsoft_windows_server/){: external} for information on hardening the Windows OS and [Securing Microsoft SQL Server](https://www.cisecurity.org/benchmark/microsoft_sql_server/){: external} for information on hardening MS SQL 2019.
+Refer to [Securing Microsoft Windows Server](https://www.cisecurity.org/benchmark/microsoft_windows_server/){:external} for information on hardening the Windows OS and [Securing Microsoft SQL Server](https://www.cisecurity.org/benchmark/microsoft_sql_server/){:external} for information on hardening MS SQL 2019.

 ## Windows server patching
 {: #mssql-ops-ospatch}